⚡ The Quick Scoop

 Before we talk about how beautiful these canyons are, we absolutely must talk about how deadly they can be.
 A slot canyon is essentially a massive, natural funnel carved into solid rock.
 When water enters that funnel, it has nowhere to go but forward—fast, violently, and powerfully.

-⚠️ CRITICAL SAFETY WARNING
+⚠️ CRITICAL FLASH FLOOD WARNING

 The absolute number one rule of slot canyons is to ALWAYS check the weather forecast.